Posts tagged parkrun

 Gloucestershire Flag.jpg

-There are 22 parkrun events in the Historic County of Gloucestershire, of which I have completed 4.
+There are 24 parkrun events in the Historic County of Gloucestershire, of which I have completed 5.
 Two of these events: Blaise Castle and Eastville are now in the Ceremonial County and Unitary Authority of Bristol.
 Three events: Thornbury, Chipping Sodbury and Pomphrey Hill are in the Unitary Authority of South Gloucestershire.
+The name for having completed all parkrun events in the county is “Glos’ed Over”.

 Severn Bridge gets a special mention as most of the course is in Gloucestershire but the start and end are in Monmouthshire, Wales.

 The county’s first parkrun event was Forest of Dean, whose inaugural was on April 24th 2010.
-The newest event is Blaise Castle which started on May 6th 2023.
+The newest event is Three Brooks which started on July 20th 2024.

 The interactive maps below take you to the approximate location for the course, typically the centre of the park.
 See the course instructions in the parkrun page for each event for specific directions to the start.
 Course maps show the route at the time that I ran it and may have changed since then.